videojs/mpd-parser/CONTRIBUTING.md

 When you've made your changes, push your commit(s) to your fork and issue a pull request against the original repository.

+#### Updating test expecations

+You can regenerate the JS manifest files by running `mpd-to-m3u8-json` binary (or via the web page) but you'll need to update the `pssh` properties to be converted into a `new Uint8Array`.

 ### Running Tests

 Testing is a crucial part of any software project.
 For all but the most trivial changes (typos, etc) test cases are expected.
 Tests are run in actual browsers using [Karma][karma].